tjoliveira/cifar10-classification-autoencoder/README.md

 1. Place the directory containing the project ('cifar10_classification_autoencoder') inside the 'Colab Notebooks' folder in your Google Drive;

-2. Open an ipython notebook inside the project folder and place the following cel on top:
+2. Open an ipython notebook inside the project folder and place the following cell on top:

 ```
 import os